SamErde/NoRSAT/README.md

 The goal of this project is to write functions that can replace the most commonly used cmdlets in the **ActiveDirectory**  PowerShell module.

+> [!NOTE]
+> This concept has already been started by others and I need to look into contributing to those modules instead of starting another reinvented wheel from scratch.
+> - [PSOpenAD by @JBorean93](https://github.com/jborean93/PSOpenAD): Cross-platform PowerShell module alternative to Microsoft's Active Directory module.
+> - [AdsiPS by @LazyWinAdmin](https://github.com/lazywinadmin/AdsiPS): PowerShell module to interact with Active Directory using ADSI and the System.DirectoryServices namespace (.NET Framework).

 ### Design Principles

 - All code must be open source